CPTR-ReSeqTB/UVP/README.md

 ## Download the M. tuberculosis H37Rv snpEff database

 A M. tuberculosis snpEff database is necessary for annotating variants.
-Download it as follows:
+With the `reseqtb-uvp` conda environment active, run the following command to download it:

 ```
 snpEff eff -download m_tuberculosis_H37Rv